inspectr-hq/inspectr/README.md

 **Explanation:**

-- Via the remote Ingress Inspectr, a public URL is linked to the local Inspectr to be able receive remote webhook events.
+- Via the remote Ingress Inspectr, a public URL is linked to the local Inspectr to be able to receive remote webhook events.
-- The local Inspectr that is connected, immediately returns a 200 OK response for every incoming webhook event.
+- The local Inspectr, which is connected, immediately returns a 200 OK response for every incoming webhook event.
 - The webhook event payload details are captured and printed to the console.
 - The captured webhook event is sent to the Inspectr App.
 Visit http://localhost:40004 to see the webhook events in real time.